nawabahmadreshi/documentation/pages/features/search.md

 A `BranchUniversalObject` is a container that Branch uses to represent content within your app.
 It is a single, self-contained object associated with a piece of content in your app and provides convenient methods for you to invoke sharing, indexing for search and deep linking.

-The first and foremost thing you would need to do before indexing content with Branch is to create a `BranchUniversalObject` to represent this content.

 Here are the key properties from a content standpoint and things to consider when building this object.
 For a full list of methods and properties see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/)

 Parameter | Usage
 --- | ---